marimo-team/marimo/docs/faq.md

 Use SSH port-forwarding to run the marimo kernel on a remote server and connect to it from a browser on your local machine.
-Make sure pass the `--headless` flag when starting marimo on remote:
+Make sure to pass the `--headless` flag when starting marimo on remote:

 ```bash
 marimo edit notebook.py --headless